Tennessee Labor Laws Guide

 Still, Tennessee law distinguishes between employees in terms of granting breaks.

-That being said, businesses that naturally allow employees to take more breaks than usual and provide “ample opportunity to rest” aren’t obliged to offer meal or rest breaks to employees.
-Such businesses include food or beverage businesses, security guards, etc.
+That said, businesses that naturally allow employees to take more breaks than usual and provide “ample opportunity to rest” aren’t obliged to offer meal or rest breaks to employees.
+Such businesses include food and beverage establishments, security services, and more.

 Nevertheless, employers are advised to offer breaks to their employees to maintain productivity in an office environment.